moby/moby/docs/sources/index.md

 applying a whitelist.
 This was not recommended for production use because it’s really unsafe; it’s as if you were directly in the host.

-This release introduces two new flags for `docker run` --cap-add and --cap-drop that give you fine grain control over the specific capabilities you want grant to a particular container.
+This release introduces two new flags for `docker run`, `--cap-add` and `--cap-drop`, that give you fine-grain control over the specific capabilities you want grant to a particular container.

 *New `-–device` flag for `docker run`*

-Previously, you could only use devices inside your containers by bind mounting them ( with `-v`) in a `--privileged` container.
+Previously, you could only use devices inside your containers by bind mounting them (with `-v`) in a `--privileged` container.
 With this release, we introduce the `--device flag` to `docker run` which lets you use a device without requiring a privileged container.

 *Writable `/etc/hosts`, `/etc/hostname` and `/etc/resolv.conf`*

 You can now edit `/etc/hosts`, `/etc/hostname` and `/etc/resolve.conf` in a running container.
-This is useful if you need to install bind or other services that might override one of those files.
+This is useful if you need to install BIND or other services that might override one of those files.

-Note, however, that changes to these files are not saved during a docker build and so will not be preserved in the resulting image.
+Note, however, that changes to these files are not saved when running `docker build` and so will not be preserved in the resulting image.
 The changes will only “stick” in a running container.

 *Docker proxy in a separate process*